Import applications, processes, layouts, configurations, web services, and language constants

 Applications

-With this setting, all permissions defined in the application properties will be included in the export.
+With this setting, all permissions configured in the application properties are included in the export.

 Overwrite existing applications

-If the portal contains an application with the same GUID, this will be overwritten by the imported application.
-Please note that data could be lost in this process, e.g. if the existing application contains a data field that is no longer in the imported application.
+If an application with the same GUID already exists in the portal, it will be overwritten by the imported application.
+Please note that data may be lost, for example, if a data field exists in the existing application but is no longer included in the import application.

-If you enable overwriting of existing applications during import, associated processes should also be imported with the "Overwrite existing processes" setting.
+If you enable the option to overwrite existing applications during import, any associated processes should also be imported with the "Overwrite existing processes" setting.

 Import with application data

-All data entered in the application is included in the import.
+All data recorded in the application is transferred during import.

-With this setting, the grids from all of the portlet containers in the application will be imported.
+With this setting, the grids are imported from all portlet containers contained in the application.

-Displays a selection list with all applications from the import package.
-The application selected there is opened directly in the "Applications" module after the import.
+Displays a drop-down list containing all applications from the import package.
+The application selected there will open directly in the "Applications" module after it is imported.

-Opens a dialog where information about the version number is displayed.
+Opens a dialog box that displays information about the version number.

-Opens a dialog where objects that are connected to the import object can be included in the import as well.
+Opens a dialog box where you can select objects linked to the import object for import.

-Opens a dialog where information about the entries in the history is displayed.
+Opens a dialog box that displays information about the entries in the history.

-If you import an application, a process or a layout with invalid references, a link highlighted in red is displayed next to the affected import object.
-Click on it to open a dialog box where you can find the relevant details.
+If you import an application, a process, or a layout that contains invalid references, a link highlighted in red will appear next to the affected import object.
+Clicking on it opens a dialog box where you can find the relevant details.

-This dialog displays the missing objects needed to import the selected package.
+This dialog box displays the missing objects required to import the selected package.

-By clicking on "Copy data" the GUIDs and names of the objects can either be copied to the clipboard or saved in a text file.
+By clicking "Copy Data," you can either copy the GUIDs and names of the objects to the clipboard or save them to a text file.

 Processes